 Make Sure Your Ride is ready and insured

 You need to ensure your vehicle is in perfect condition beforehand for safety purposes.
 Also, well-serviced vehicles consume gas more efficiently and prevent breakdowns in the middle of nowhere.
 You can perform simple DIY activities like checking the vehicles vital fluids, however, a professional tune-up should be able to keep your vehicle in shape.
-It’s also important to update your insurance with One Sure Insurance to protect you and your passengers against unforeseen risks.
+It’s also important to update your insurance to protect you and your passengers against unforeseen risks.

 Pack Your Car like a Pro